maktouch/datatables-angular-directive/README.md

 datatables-angular-directive
 ============================

 An AJAX oriented Datatables for Angular.
 Simple markup!
+It is meant only for displaying data.
+You'll have to hack it up to make it work with ng-click for interactions.

 ## Demo